-Session 15: Hebrews 11 – The Hall of Faith
+Session 15: Hebrews 11 – God’s Hall of Faith

 The Heroes of Our Faith

 There are “Halls of Fame” all over the world, each one dedicated to putting up on pedestals the memories of the great heroes of whatever passion we might pursue and admire — baseball, hockey, fire fighters, knitting… well, just about everything.
 We all see value in taking time to recognize those who have excelled at their exemplary pursuit for the activity we admire.
+The writer of Hebrews now proceeds from the initial challenge not to be encumbered and entangled with our sinful world.
+He is going to challenge us to run with endurance our “life race” to our final victory in Christ.
+He encourages us about this challenging course by reminding us of those who have already crossed the finish line.

-Hebrews 11 presents us with examples of the “cloud of witnesses” referred to in Heb.
+Hebrews 11 presents us with examples of the “great cloud of witnesses” referred to in Heb.
 12:1.
-Here is an assembly of faithful believers in God that have lived in past ages past, we know of them and their faith in God from the pages of Scripture, and we are privileged to be counted in their midst as we follow in their footsteps of faith.
+That assembly of faithful believers in God that have lived in past ages past, we know of them and their faith in God from the pages of Scripture, and we are privileged to be counted in their midst as we follow in their footsteps of faith.
 This is a marvelous parade of people who have come to know God and have a faith relationship with Him that impacts their life — they have chosen to walk by their faith in God as they faced their challenges, failures, trials and Satan’s attacks.
 Reminded by their examples, we know by experience that trust (faith) in God is essential for our walk as Christians.

 Rather than elaborating further on the nature of our faith, the writer now lays out the practical expression of that faith which we have taken as our own.
 We are led into the great “Bible Hall of Fame” of Hebrews 11, a review of a select group of exemplary believers (starting with a roster of believers mentioned in chronological order before expanding to larger assemblies of God’s faithful followers).
 As we scan the Word of God, there are probably some others that we might have suggested be included, but this is the group that God chose for the writer to hold up before us as primary examples of living a persistent life of faith in this sin-driven world.